Ukesh-dev/Ukesh-dev/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m a front end developer trying to learn new technologies🤣
 - 👯 I’m looking to collaborate with other web developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Learn most technologies I can
 - ⚡ Fun fact: I love sports and meeting new people